meows/racket/docs/define.md

 very exhausting.

-Instead we can save the information behind a human-friendly name, known as a _variable_.
-The act of saving information behind a variable is called _variable assignment_.
+Instead we can save the information behind a human-friendly name, known as a _variable_, and the act of saving information behind a variable is called _variable assignment_.

+It's important to note that a variable doesn't have to refer to any single number or value.
+It refers to a *place* where you can put values.

 Let's look at some examples below: